SXU Awarded Grant From GEER Fund

-Saint Xavier University (SXU) has been awarded the Governor's Emergency Education Relief (GEER) Fund by the Illinois Higher Board of Education and is one of only nine colleges and universities in the state of Illinois to receive the funds.
+Saint Xavier University (SXU) has been awarded a grant from the Governor's Emergency Education Relief (GEER) Fund by the Illinois Higher Board of Education and is one of only nine colleges and universities in the state of Illinois to receive an award through the competitive grant process.
 The grant is designed to help institutions support students' progress toward degree completion by closing digital equity gaps and providing targeted, academic and social/emotional supports through peer mentoring and other innovative efforts.

 The funding originally comes to Illinois from the federal CARES Act and was open to all Illinois public and private/non-profit institutions of higher education holding accreditation through the Higher Learning Commission.
 The grant was applied for by submitting a narrative and proposed budget indicating how SXU would use GEER monies to lessen the digital divide so that students can progress steadily toward degree completion.